Trovemaster/TROVE/docs/source/newmolecules.rst

 Setting up a new molecule for TROVE requires the user to modify or add new subroutines to TROVE which will be added to the list of files to be compiled with the main program.
 Before the specific details of these are provided a description of what is required will be given.

-As discussed in Chapter `Theory <https://spectrove.readthedocs.io/en/latest/theory.html>`__, TROVE expands the Hamiltonian in terms of molecule-fixed internal coordinates.
+As discussed in :doc:`theory`, TROVE expands the Hamiltonian in terms of molecule-fixed internal coordinates.
 To do this, transformations between various coordinates are required.
 The molecule's geometry (including the equilibrium geometry) is defined in the input file via the Z-matrix.
 This gives a straightforward and intuitive way to define a molecule's geometry.
 Z-matrix coordinates are usually not used to expand the kinetic or potential energy however as they do not take into account symmetry, are not of Morse form, etc. Transformation to the working coordinates and potential is given in a mol and pot file, usually one of each is defined per molecule.

 The mol file contains one or multiple subroutines for transforming from Z-matrix coordinates to `TROVE coordinates' (the coordinates used to expand the kinetic energy and re-expand the potential energy) and back again.
 Choosing which coordinates to use is part of the problem of setting up a new molecule.
 Various options are sometimes needed to assess the best choice.
 Criteria for choosing coordinates are: symmetry considerations, ease of use, numerical stability. etc.
 The mol file also contains a routine for expressing the molecules equilibrium geometry in Cartesian coordinates.
 Another important part of the mol file is a routine which expresses how the TROVE coordinates transform under the symmetry which has been chosen to work in.